CERVICAL DISC HERNIATION

 - Difficulty using the arms or hands

-For a visual reference you can watch animations of cervical disc herniation.
+For a visual reference you can watch an animation of cervical disc herniation.

 Herniated cervical discs are usually caused by disc degeneration due to aging and most often occur in people who are 35 to 55.
 Sometimes trauma, heavy lifting or sudden twisting can cause a disc to suddenly rupture.